Stefan Passantino: Representation of Cassidy Hutchinson

 Passantino was the lawyer for Cassidy Hutchinson, a former White House aide who was unemployed at the time, who under subpoena testified before the United States House Select Committee on the January 6 Attack.
 Trump's Save America political action committee paid Passantino for his representation of Hutchinson, and the committee reported that he did not tell her who was paying him.
-After she was deposed, Hutchinson received a call from a top aide to Mark Meadows saying: "Mark wants me to let you know that he knows you’re loyal, and he knows you’ll do the right thing tomorrow and that you’re going to protect him and the boss."
+After she was deposed, Hutchinson received a call from a top aide to former White House chief of staff Mark Meadows saying: "Mark wants me to let you know that he knows you’re loyal, and he knows you’ll do the right thing tomorrow and that you’re going to protect him and the boss."
 Concerned that her testimony was being conveyed to Trump, and suspecting Passantino's legal team of leaking it to him, but having no evidence of any leak, she terminated Passantino's representation of her.

 Hutchinson testified that White House officials anticipated violence days in advance of January 6, that Trump knew supporters at the Ellipse rally were armed with weapons including AR-15s, yet asked to relax security checks at his speech, and that Trump planned to join the crowd at the Capitol and became irate when the Secret Service refused his request.
 Hutchinson testified that Passantino assured her that "Trump world" would find her a job and keep her in the family.
 On December 20, 2022, CNN reported that "sources" identified Passantino as the lawyer who urged a key witness to mislead the committee.
 On December 22, 2022, the committee released the transcript of Hutchinson's interview, describing her interactions with Passantino.
 The transcript included Hutchinson's testimony that "Stefan never told me to lie" and that "He specifically told me don't want you to perjure yourself."
 She reiterated that "he didn't tell me to lie.
 He told me not to lie."
 A Statement on Behalf of Stefan Passantino asserts that she further testified that Mr. Passantino cautioned her that she could not say that she didn't recall events if she did recall them.
 Days before her testimony, she dismissed Passantino, replacing him with attorney Jody Hunt.
 Passantino denied urging her to mislead the panel.
 The U.S. Congress Committee on House Administration's Subcommittee on Oversight reported that messages were obtained between Farah Griffin and Hutchinson where Hutchinson admitted that Passantino was acting in her best interest and that she agreed with his counsel.